petersatsuse/azure-compute-docs/articles/service-fabric/cloud-services-migration-decision-matrix.md

 ---

-## Next Steps
+## Next steps

-1. **Assess Your Workloads:**
+**Assess your workloads:**
 Identify which components of your solution are best suited for each architecture—consider both compute-bound and stateful components.

-2. **Prototype Migration:**
+**Prototype migration:**
    Consider building a proof-of-concept for the top two or three options.
 This can help uncover unforeseen challenges and better estimate migration complexity.

-3. **Cost-Benefit Analysis:**
+**Cost-benefit analysis:**
 Include not only migration effort and operational overhead but also long-term benefits such as ease of updates, resilience, and scalability.

-4. **Stakeholder Review:**
+**Stakeholder review:**
    Share the decision matrix with your team and other stakeholders for feedback and to align on priorities.

-5. **Review Migration Guides:**
+**Review migration guides:**
-   - [Comprehensive Migration Guide](cloud-services-to-service-fabric-migration-guide.md) - Detailed steps and best practices for migrating from Azure Cloud Services to Service Fabric
+  - [Comprehensive migration guide](cloud-services-to-service-fabric-migration-guide.md) - Detailed steps and best practices for migrating from Azure Cloud Services to Service Fabric
-   - [Web Role Migration Example](https://github.com/Azure/Service-Fabric-Troubleshooting-Guides/blob/master/MigrationGuides/WebRole_Migration_Example.md) - Complete example of migrating an ASP.NET Web Role to a Service Fabric Stateless Service
+  - [Web Role migration example](https://github.com/Azure/Service-Fabric-Troubleshooting-Guides/blob/master/MigrationGuides/WebRole_Migration_Example.md) - Complete example of migrating an ASP.NET Web Role to a Service Fabric Stateless Service
-   - [Worker Role Migration Example](https://github.com/Azure/Service-Fabric-Troubleshooting-Guides/blob/master/MigrationGuides/WorkerRole_Migration_Example.md) - Detailed guide for transforming Worker Role background processing to Service Fabric
+  - [Worker Role migration example](https://github.com/Azure/Service-Fabric-Troubleshooting-Guides/blob/master/MigrationGuides/WorkerRole_Migration_Example.md) - Detailed guide for transforming Worker Role background processing to Service Fabric
-   - [State Management Migration Example](https://github.com/Azure/Service-Fabric-Troubleshooting-Guides/blob/master/MigrationGuides/StateManagement_Migration_Example.md) - Technical guide for migrating application state management to Service Fabric
+  - [State Management migration example](https://github.com/Azure/Service-Fabric-Troubleshooting-Guides/blob/master/MigrationGuides/StateManagement_Migration_Example.md) - Technical guide for migrating application state management to Service Fabric